aws-neuron/aws-neuron-sdk/neuron-deploy/tutorials/tutorial-k8s.rst

 A device plugin is provided which advertises Inferentia devices as a system hardware resource.
-It is deployed to a cluster as a daemon set using the provided: :download:`k8s-neuron-device-plugin.yml <../../docs/neuron-container-tools/k8s-neuron-device-plugin.yml>`  This tutorial will go through deploying the daemon set and running an example application.
+It is deployed to a cluster as a daemon set using the provided: :download:`k8s-neuron-device-plugin.yml </src/k8/k8s-neuron-device-plugin.yml>`  This tutorial will go through deploying the daemon set and running an example application.

 Prerequisite:
 ^^^^^^^^^^^^^

--  :ref:`tutorial-docker-env-setup-for-neuron`: to
-   setup Docker support on worker nodes.
+-  Working kubernetes cluster
 -  Inf1 instances as worker nodes with attached roles allowing:

    -  ECR read access policy to retrieve container images from ECR: